When a Spiritual Malady Becomes All Consuming

 You’re probably wondering what a spiritual malady is.
 A spiritual malady is a disconnect or separation.
 Anyone can be spiritually maladapted, but as an alcoholic, we use alcohol to deal with having a spiritual malady.
 Many people say that alcoholics have a disease of the mind, body, and spirit.

 Unlike normal people (whatever that means) alcoholics are unsettled to the core.
-After reading the doctor’s opinion, bill’s story, and there is a solution in the Big Book of Alcoholics Anonymous, we came to an understanding that we have no control whatsoever of alcohol or drugs.
-When we have the first sip of a drink, it is cultivating to our bodies.
-We react in such a way that is insane.
+After reading ‘The Doctor’s Opinion,’ ‘Bill’s Story,’ and ‘There is a Solution,’ in the Big Book of Alcoholics Anonymous, we came to an understanding that we have no control whatsoever over alcohol or drugs.
+When we have the first sip of a drink, or whiff of a drug, it is then controlling our bodies.
+We react in such a way as to become insane.
 Once we indulge in the first drink, our judgment and normal concerns are skewed.
 Quickly we become out of control.

 Filling the Hole: Fixing the Spiritual Malady

 Personally, I sometimes feel like I must have missed the class on how to live life.
 I used to see people grocery shopping or walking their dogs through the neighborhood looking content with themselves and everything around them.
 I wondered why that is.
 Why is everyone so happy and I can’t ever seem to be satisfied with my life?
-I believed I suffered from ‘terminal uniqueness’.
-I truly thought that nobody understood me or what I was going through.
-I didn’t understand why anything on Earth happened the way it did.
-This frustrated me and filled me with doubt of a power greater than I. A spiritual malady stems from restlessness irritability and discontentedness.
+I believed I suffered from ‘terminal uniqueness.’

 As we work towards this state of selflessness we find that we are slowly being relieved of the hopeless alcoholic state we once thought we were doomed to be in forever.
 What a miracle this is.
-It is constant maintenance being spiritually connected with a god of your understanding.
+It is constant maintenance of being spiritually connected with a god of your understanding.
 Whenever you find yourself feeling irritable discontent bored with your life or depressed it is likely that you may have skipped meditation or prayer.
-In some cases you could have simply forgot.
-In these situations I feel further from God than normal and then I wonder who moved me or God and the answer is always me.
+In some cases, you could have simply forgotten.
+In these situations, I feel further from God than normal and then I wonder who moved me or God and the answer is always me.

 Freedom From Addiction